JBenda/inkcpp/README.md

 ## Dependencies
 The compiler depends on Nlohmann's JSON library and the C++ STL.

 The runtime does not depend on either.
 If `INK_ENABLE_STL` is defined then STL extensions are added such as stream operators and `std::string` support.
+If `INK_ENABLE_UNREAL`, then FStrings, Delegates and other Unreal classes will be supported.

+NOTE: There is still some lingering C standard library calls in the runtime.
+I will be guarding them with an `INK_ENABLE_CSTD` or something soon.